jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ### Sending builds automatically

-In the Jenkins server configuration you can configure the plugin to automatically send builds events without having to add anything to your Jenkinsfiles:
+Starting with version 2.0.0 of the plugin (not yet available!), you can configure the plugin to automatically send builds events without having to add anything to your Jenkinsfiles:

 ![Sending builds automatically](docs/images/auto-builds.png)